Getting Started

 });

-Usage: Taplytics.identify(user_attributes)
+Usage: Taplytics.setUserAttributes(user_attributes)

 Identifies the user that's currently on the page.
 This helps link their activity on the web with their activity on other platforms (iOS, Android).

 You should call this function as soon as a user signs up or has logged in.
-You should also call it at least once per page.

 Arguments